lawlight33/tdlight-java-natives/README.md

-# Native libraries used by TDLight Java
+# Native libraries used by TDLight Java for Mac OS AARCH64

 This repository generates JNI packages for each architecture and OS used by [TDLight Java](https://github.com/tdlight-team/tdlight-java).

+In that repository I publish settings and some workaround that helped me to compile tdlight-java natives for M1 processor.
+Check `./compile-natives-package.sh` and its comments

 ## Building